 What is the first thing you think of when you hear the word “goldfish”?
 You’re probably picturing the type of goldfish you’ve seen as a prize at the fair or that you had as a child in a fishbowl on your dresser.
 Maybe you’re even picturing one of the long-finned, fancy-looking goldfish you’ve seen in the pet store.
 What you may not know is that goldfish come in a whole host of colors, patterns, sizes, and body shapes.
 They were one of the first fish bred in captivity over 1,000 years ago and through extensive selective breeding, over 200 varieties of goldfish have been created.

 While goldfish are intelligent and social, their diversity means it’s important to make sure you choose the right goldfish for your lifestyle and fish-keeping skills.
-First, we will discuss the single-finned, common goldfish, and then we will go into the types of fancy goldfish.
-Now let’s explore 29 different types of goldfish.

 The 6 Types of Hardy, Single-finned Goldfish